Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 5. Kick Drum Mic Placement

 Miking snares, toms, etc., is not as tough as a kick drum.
-In kick, drums mic is placed inside the instrument.
+In kick, drum mic is placed inside the instrument.
 You need kick drum mounts to put the mic inside the kick drum.

 Almost all the drum mic kits have kick drum mounts to put the mic inside.
 But if you go with an individual mic, then you have to buy this mount separately.